thisprimary/Challenge-1-Intro-to-Python/README.md

 if guess == random:
+    numCount = numCount + 1
     print ('Congratulations!
-You guessed the number')
-    print ("Thanks for playing!")
+You guessed the number and it took you',numCount,' attempts') print ("Thanks for playing!")